-The per capita income in Yonkers in 2010 was $31,364, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,456 for a family of four.
+The per capita income in Yonkers in 2018 was $39,086, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $156,344 for a family of four.
 However, Yonkers contains both very wealthy and poor people as well.

 Yonkers is an extremely ethnically-diverse city.
 The people who call Yonkers home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Yonkers, accounting for 40.01% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Yonkers residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Yonkers include Italian, Irish, German, Polish, and Jamaican.

 The most common language spoken in Yonkers is English.
 Other important languages spoken here include Spanish and Langs. of India.